TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.34.md

 ---

-And he said, Do it the second time; and they did it the second time.
-And he said, Do it the third time; and they did it the third time.
+He said, "Do it a second time;" and they did it the second time.
+He said, "Do it a third time;" and they did it the third time.